thomas-lamiaux/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Notation "x" := x (in custom expr at level 0, x global).

-.. cmd:: Print Custom Grammar @ident
+.. cmd:: Print Custom Grammar @qualid

    This displays the state of the grammar for terms associated with the custom entry :token:`ident`.